- SAP has made bizarre proposals regarding code pushdown (aka stored procedures) and Core Data Services.

 Reinventing the Wheel?

-That makes it sound like SAP is bringing something that did not exist before — both for HANA and AnyDB.
+That makes it sound like SAP brings something that did not exist before — both for HANA and AnyDB.
 The clear statement here is that other DBs can benefit from CDSs — making it appear as if CDSs are an innovation, not that they are bringing HANA to par (or attempting to do so) with AnyDB libraries.

 That is one problem.
 The second is the phrasing.